 A Bachelor of Science degree in Animal Behavior provides you with a diverse set of skills and depth of knowledge, preparing you for work in a variety of industries and work environments.
 Initial and long-term destinations for graduates include positions in many job sectors: research, education, business, industry, parks, museums, veterinary medicine, and government.

 With increased focus on job growth in STEM (Science, Technology, Engineering, and Math) fields, there are many job opportunities for students with analytical, critical thinking, and research skills.

-Animal Behavior majors may become researchers, teachers, lab managers, wildlife and conservation officers, veterinary assistants, and veterinarians, among other careers.
+Animal Behavior majors may become researchers, teachers, lab managers, wildlife and conservation officers, and veterinary assistants, among other careers.